GoodHatsLLC/Bimapping/README.md

-# Bimapping
+# ↔️ Bimapping

-`Bimapping` is a Swift DSL (result builder) for defining bidirectional model transformations.
+`Bimapping` is a Swift DSL used for defining bidirectional model transformations.

-`Bimapping` is a core component of the [Projection](https://github.com/GoodHatsLLC/Projection) bidirectional mapping library.
-`Projection` is a more flexible version of SwiftUI's `Binding`.
-It allows expressing more complex model relationships.

 ## Example

-`Bimapping` can be used independent of the `Projection` library to make `Bimapper` transformers.

 ```swift
 import Bimapping